 2. Tell Her She is Beautiful.

-Only 2% of women think they are beautiful.
-(Source).
-That is tremendously sad, and speaks to something very wrong in our culture.
+I once read a stat that stated only 2% of women think they are beautiful.
+That is tremendously sad and speaks to something wrong in our culture.
 Hug your daughter and tell her she is beautiful daily.
 If a dad doesn’t hug his teen daughter and tell her he loves her every day, she will find someone that will.
 That sets off a dangerous pattern of seeking beauty affirmation.

 3. Reinforce Her Strong Qualities.